ssyarlag/election-blog/content/post/2024-09-07-week-1-initial-analyses/index.md

 tags: []
 ---

-In this first blog post, I begin by conducting some initial analyses of the American elections.
+In this first blog post, I conduct some initial analyses of historical American presidential elections.
 Using data from 1948-2020, I analyze how competitive elections are and the proportion of states that vote blue/red.
 My thanks to Matt Dardet for writing much of this code during and before our weekly section, as well as ShuXin Ho for helping me identify latitude/longitude loading bugs in my maps.

-## Questions:
-## 1: How competitive are presidential elections in the United States?
-## 2: Which states vote blue/red and how consistently
-## 3: Extension: Plot a swing map for each year.
-Which states are/have been battleground states?
-Which states are no longer battlegrounds?

-To answer these questions, we began by observing general trends in preference for either of the two major parties' candidates between 1948 and 2020.
+To answer this week's questions, which focus on electoral competitiveness and historical voting patterns, we began by observing general trends in preference for either of the two major parties' candidates between 1948 and 2020.
 We conducted analyses at both the national and state level.
 For the former, we produced a line plot of the two-party vote share per party in each election.
 For the latter, we used a map to visually break down the total percentage in the line plot by state, showing which candidate won each state in each election.